TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 (:func:`make_option` is a factory function for creating Option instances;
 currently it is an alias for the Option constructor.
-A future version of :mod:`optparse` may split Option into several classes, and :func:`make_option` will pick the right class to instantiate.
+A future version of :mod:`optparse` may split Option into several classes, and :func:`make_option` will pick the right kundi to instantiate.
 Do not instantiate Option directly.)

 .. _optparse-defining-options: